ABOUT US

 Masters Student

-Haley is a first year Masters student in the adult Clinical Psychology stream at York University.
-Haley completed her Honours degree in Psychology at the University of Manitoba, and she has an experimental Masters degree in Psychiatry Research from Dalhousie University, where her research focused on interactions between cannabis use, psychosis, and anxiety.
-Presently, Haley‘s research centers on evaluating the psychometric structures of commonly used psychological measures.
+Haley is a second year Masters student in the adult Clinical Psychology stream at York University.
+Haley completed her Honours degree in Psychology at the University of Manitoba, and an experimental Masters degree in Psychiatry Research from Dalhousie University, where her research focused on interactions between cannabis use, psychosis, and anxiety.
+Presently, Haley’s research is evaluating the psychometric properties of a commonly used measure of personality traits known to be predictive of substance use and misuse.

 NAAMA